Used and Ex Demonstration Equipment | Antiques

 Price: £145.83 (Excluding VAT at 20%)

 This is a very nice brass late Victorian/ early Edwardian field or beginners microscope dating from about 1910 or so.
 It is complete with a mahogany case with clips.
 The microscope is brass with a black base and has one eyepiece and objective giving a magnification of approximately x100.
 Mirror.
 Illumination and focus is by sliding the microscope barrel.
-The condition of the brass is excellent for its age and it is complete with two prepared from the era of insect leg and wing together with a pair of brass forceps An excellent collector's item from a time when microscopes were are plentiful as mobile phones are today!
+The condition of the brass is excellent for its age and it is complete with two prepared slides from the era of insect leg and wing together with a pair of brass forceps An excellent collector's item from a time when microscopes were are plentiful as mobile phones are today!